Sgeary88/milestone-1/README.md

     so you couldn't see the anything but the background.
 3. When trying to move the paddle off the bottom of the canvas, the ball would go through the paddle
 4. When a life was lost and it reset, the ball would reset under the paddle causing all lives to be lost immediately.
-5. Sometimes winning sound doesn't play, or the lose sound
+5. Winning sound doesn't play
 6. Ball sometimes when hitting bottom doesn't reset.
 Bounces between the paddles and floor.

 **Things I wanted to add:**